intimate, bonding and conversational.”

 Dr. Boland is cofounder of Red Cedar Chamber Music.
 In partnership with John Dowdall, Jan incorporated as a not-for-profit chamber music organization.
 Jan Boland served as flutist and Executive Director of Red Cedar Chamber Music from 1996-2015.
 In that capacity, with Artistic Director John Dowdall, she designed and executed the activities of the organization to serve Eastern Iowa with over 80 chamber music concerts and educational events each season.
 In 2007, they began a three-year residency as National Artists with the New York-based Chamber Music America – one of only four such residencies awarded that season.
 Red Cedar’s Rural Outreach Concerts attracted the attention and support of the National Endowment for the Arts which awarded them grants ranging from $7,500-$20,000 for 12 consecutive years.

 A respected scholar, her Method for the One-Keyed Flute (University of California Press/ Berkeley & London) was named a Year 2000 winner of the National Flute Association’s Newly Published Music Competition.
+In 2017 the Method was translated to Japanese and published in Tokyo by Vorn Musik.
 It continues to be the leading textbook for instruction of the one-keyed flute worldwide.
 Her many arrangements for flute in chamber music settings are published by ALRY Publications.

 The National Endowment for the Arts in Washington D.C. awarded Jan Boland the highly coveted Solo Recitalist Fellowship for 1993-96: the award is given to “the nation’s most promising solo instrumentalists to hone their musical virtuosity, and to enable these exceptional musicians to showcase their talents before a wide array of American audiences”.